High volumes for long periods, overheating, driver malfunctions, and miss-treating your speakers will all cause your speakers to become blown.

-Ever dragged in a sample to chop but it has awful pops and clicks when the sample begins and ends?
+Ever dragged in a sample to chop, but it has awful pops and clicks when the sample begins and ends?

 These are common ways producers blow speakers.
-These clicks and pops should be running into a volume limiters or manually turn down your monitors when removing or presuming there will be clicks and pops; they are very loud audio signals sent through your drivers, causing instant fatal damage to your beloved setup.
+These clicks and pops should be running into volume limiters or manually turning down your monitors when removing or presuming there will be clicks and pops; they are very loud audio signals sent through your drivers, causing instant fatal damage to your beloved setup.

 Another way these can occur is when turning on/off your setup.
-With your interface firing huge voltages to your speakers, you should always make sure to turn your audio interface on first when loading up your configuration; and then being the last thing turned off at the end of your session.
+With your interface firing huge voltages to your speakers, you should always make sure to turn your audio interface on first when loading up your configuration; and then be the last thing turned off at the end of your session.

 Why Do My Studio Monitors Buzz?

-If you are using one main outlet for your monitors, computer, and interface you will have what is called a ‘Ground Loop’.
+If you are using one main outlet for your monitors, computer, and interface, you will have what is called a ‘Ground Loop.’
 To fix this issue, you will have to re-route your plugs to have independent energy outlets, giving them their full energy potential causing no humming.

 The final thing to check for is any frequency interference, such as having your phone next to the speakers or anything similar that can emit signals that will interrupt the inner components within the speaker.

-Always make sure to buy the correct audio cables for your set up; otherwise, you may suffer from noise issues or pops and clicks, which can cause serious harm to your speakers.
+Always make sure to buy the correct audio cables for your setup; otherwise, you may suffer from noise issues or pops and clicks, which can cause serious harm to your speakers.